 Executing – creating/collecting/encoding the data.
 At each point there may be deviations from the planned results, including instrument effects and unexpected influences.

-Closing – completing the data creation/collection/encoding to satisfy the requirements of the project, phase or contractual obligations.
+Closing – completing the data creation/collection/encoding to satisfy the requirements of the project, phase or contractual obligations, and turning the information over to the long-term preservation organization.

 Control - track, review, and orchestrate the progress and performance of the activities.